 Looking like small feathery palms, this variety features bright green foliage on dense mounded plants; foliage matures to coppery-bronze in the fall; a wonderful addition to water gardens, garden beds and borders or patio containers

-Palm Sedge's attractive grassy leaves are chartreuse in colour.
+Palm Sedge is primarily valued in the garden for its cascading habit of growth.
+Its attractive grassy leaves are chartreuse in colour.
 The foliage often turns coppery-bronze in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Palm Sedge is an herbaceous perennial grass with a shapely form and gracefully arching stems.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.